Nadia was hereNewest Demo:

 I'm using the same 16 color palette for the entire game.Sound

-A lot of tracks have been finished already.
+All tracks have been finished.
+There are still a lot of sound effects to be made.
 Listen to the music here Programming

 Most of the battle system, learning new skills, gaining new items, moving around, saving, dialogue boxes etc. are all finished.